Systems in Electronic and Electrical Engineering

 The amplifier increases the power in the signal, normally first by boosting the voltage and then the current in two separate stages.
 So the amplifier itself contains sub-sections which themselves contain various electronic components.
 This high power signal is then transmitted via low impedance cables to the loudspeakers in the utilisation stage of the system.
 The output is the sound heard by the listeners.
 We might also store a low—power version of the signal, most likely the version after voltage amplification.
 In addition to amplification, the processing might also include modification of the signal.
 Modulation effects in music could include filtering to emphasise or reduce bass or treble frequencies for example.

 Returning to the generation of electrical signals from mechanical movement, what we’re talking about is conversion of energy from one form to another, known as “transduction”.
-Now transduction can occur at both input and output, so when we’re talking about input we tend to talk about “sensors”.
+Transduction can occur at both input and output.
+At the input we “sense” an action and convert it to an electrical signal, so we call the device that does it a “sensor”.
+At the output we convert an electrical signal into an action, so that device is an “actuator”.

 Sensors in Action